Xircle/4oclock-server/README.md

   - CloudFront
   - Route 53

-### Infra
+### AWS Infra

-- AWS Beanstalk for NodeJs application server deployment
+- Beanstalk for NodeJs application server deployment
-- AWS RDS for Database
+- RDS for Database
-- AWS ACM for HTTPS SSL
+- Lambda for Image resizing
-- AWS S3 for static image
+- S3 for static image
-- AWS Cloudfront for S3 origin
+- Cloudfront CDN for S3 origin
-- AWS Route53 for sub-domain
+- Route 53 for sub-domain
+- ACM for SSL certificate

 ## Upcoming Feature